Report of the statutory auditor to the General Meeting of Bellevue Group AG Küsnacht

 We compared the business results of the year under review with the year’s budgeted results, in order to retrospectively assess the accuracy of assumptions used in the forecasting of the cash flows.

 We compared Management’s assumptions concerning revenue growth and long-term growth rates with economic and industry-specific developments.

 We compared the discount rate with the cost of capital of the Group and of comparable enterprises, taking into account country-specific particularities.

 We assess the process of the impairment assessment and the determination of impairment applied by the Board of Directors as appropriate.
-The process ensured an analysis of the valuation factors and represented an appropriate and sufficient basis for the assessment of the recoverability of the goodwill and other intangible assets of StarCapital AG.
+The process ensured an analysis of the valuation factors and represented an appropriate and sufficient basis for the assessment of the recoverability of the goodwill and other intangible assets.

-The Board of Directors is responsible for the other information in the annual report.
-The other information comprises all information included in the annual report, but does not include the consolidated financial statements, the stand-alone financial statements and the remuneration report of Bellevue Group AG and our auditor’s reports thereon.
+The Board of Directors is responsible for the other information.
+The other information comprises the information included in the annual report, but does not include the financial statements, the consolidated financial statements, the remuneration report and our auditor’s reports thereon.

-Responsibilities of the Board of Directors for the consolidated financial statements
+Board of Directors' responsibilities for the consolidated financial statements

-The Board of Directors is responsible for the preparation of the consolidated financial statements that give a true and fair view in accordance with IFRS and the provisions of Swiss law, and for such internal control as the Board of Directors determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.
+The Board of Directors is responsible for the preparation of the consolidated financial statements, which give a true and fair view in accordance with IFRS and the provisions of Swiss law, and for such internal control as the Board of Directors determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.